Your Lawn is Our Business

 Core Aeration

-Is a better way to aerate your lawn.
-It puts less stress on existing turf, no possibility of damage to surrounding tree roots, no messy plugs left behind, and is more economical.
+It is a better way to aerate your lawn.
+It puts less stress on existing turf, causes no possible damage to surrounding tree roots, and leaves no messy plugs behind.
+It is also more economical.

-With Core aeration, you are only addressing 20-40% of the soil.
-Everywhere there isn't a plug, receives only a small benefit compared to where a plug was pulled.
-Whereas with liquid aeration 100% of your lawn benefits from the treatment.
+With Core aeration, you only address 20-40% of the soil.
+Everywhere there isn't a plug, it receives only a small benefit compared to where a plug was pulled.
+Meanwhile, with liquid aeration, the treatment benefits 100% of your lawn.

-Liquid aeration will drive roots deeper, cracking the soil with the aid of powerful oxygen adding ingredients, providing a dynamic shift in your soil, throughout the entire lawn.
+Liquid aeration will drive roots deeper, cracking the soil with powerful oxygen-adding ingredients, providing a dynamic shift in your soil throughout the entire lawn.

 April & October.

 Mechanical or Core Aerations still have their place.
-Mainly, if your lawn has a lot of thin or bare areas throughout the lawn, that need seeded.
-Then mechanical aeration and over-seeding may be your best choice.
+If your lawn has a lot of thin or bare areas throughout the lawn that need to be seeded, mechanical aeration and over-seeding may be your best choice.

 Benefits of Lawn Aeration